definevalue/SpaceTime/README.md

 - the app automatically opens on the browser

 ## Deployment
-I you want to visit the app, follow the link below
+If you want to visit the app, follow the link below.
+Use this test account to login to the app
+- Email: admin1@gmail.com
+- Password: 123456

-1. Frontend (click this link to visit the website):
+1. Frontend (click here to visit the website): https://spacetime-frontend.herokuapp.com/
-2. Baclend:
+2. Backend (this link is to access the backend): https://spacetime-backend.herokuapp.com/